microsoft/language-server-protocol/_implementors/servers.md

 The language servers are listed in chronological order of appearance.

-*If you are missing a server please create a pull request in GitHub gainst this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_implementors/servers.md)*
+*If you are missing a server please create a pull request in GitHub against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_implementors/servers.md)*

 | Language | Maintainer | Repository |
 |------|--------|----------|